China–Tanzania relations: Mining

 In September 2011, China's Sichuan Hongda Co. signed an agreement with Tanzania to mine iron ore and coal; the joint venture with Tanzania's National Development Corporation is worth more than US$3 billion.
 The project has given the Tanzanians access to agreements with the Chinese government, including financing of natural gas pipelines, power plant developments, as well as a port, railway, and roadway upgrades.
 These mineral resources are concentrated in areas distant from the coast, posing infrastructural and logistical challenges that constrain economic activity like trade.
 This is evident from prospecting companies and their mining partners looking at major South and Eastern Tanzania projects citing infrastructure as the primary deterrent to investment.
 Mining companies require infrastructural networks that can handle high tonnage loads, which are widely absent and lack government stakeholder support and investment.
 However, the Central Development Corridor has engaged in significant planning to improve infrastructure in the northwest gold mining region and the nickel and iron-ore deposit regions along the borders with Rwanda and Burundi.
 Institutional infrastructure is available via the Central Corridor Transit Transport, which maintains and regulates roadways but has done little to improve rail and power grid improvements.

 Information and Communications Technology (ICT)

+In the 1960s, China helped Tanzania expand its domestic radio broadcasting, helping to reorganize the colonial-era Taganyika Broadcasting Company into Radio Tanzania and donating radio equipment and providing technical training.